About BSS Guardian™

 How to Implement Emergency Preparedness Software in Your Building

 Most organizations move from purchase to live deployment in four to eight weeks.
-The path below is the one BSS uses with new clients to make sure the platform delivers protection from day one rather than collecting features that occupants never see.
+The path below is the one BSS uses with new clients to make sure the platform delivers protection from day one rather than collecting features that employees never see.

 Step 1: Audit your current emergency procedures